JosePaumard/JosePaumard.github.io/katas/intermediate/minesweeper-kata.md

 ### The First Steps

-We can begin by writing some dumb code that is hard codes the solution of the kata.
+We can begin by writing some dumb code that hard codes the solution of the kata.
 At some point, we need to begin to think and write an algorithm to solve the general form of the problem.

 The baby step approach tells us to always solve the simplest problem possible, given what is left to solve.
 So we can use the following program: first solve the problem when the grid is in fact a line, that is, a 1xp grid and write a valid algorithm for this case.
 And then, extend the vector to a matrix.
 I think the natural way is to grow the size of the mine field step by step, from 1x1 to 1x2, 1x3, 1x4, that will make a first algorithm on a line.
 Then we can take another approach, 2x1, 3x1, etc... that will make the algorithm on the columns.
 And in a third step, create matrices 2x2, etc...